On this page

 COMMIT;

-Make sure all the statements ran successfully.
-This will create the schema and user that Statsig's ingestion expects.
+Confirm all statements ran successfully.
+This creates the schema and user that Statsig's ingestion expects.

 2. Provide the credentials to Statsig